Suhesh-Kasti/suhesh/content/english/authors/Anjila-Tripathi.md

 ---

-is a hardworking QA intern, and she also has a passion for writing poetry, expressing her thoughts and feelings through words.
+is a hardworking QA professional, and she also has a passion for writing poetry, expressing her thoughts and feelings through words.
 Her dedication to both her work in quality assurance where she enjoys testing software along her creative pursuits adds a unique perspective and depth to her personality.